ouuan/naive-ui/src/modal/demos/enUS/mask-closable.demo.md

 # Mask Closable

-Use `mask-closable=false` to make modal not emit the event which may close the modal.
+Use `mask-closable=false` to make the modal not emit the event which may close the modal.

 ```html
 <n-button @click="showModal = true"> Start Me up </n-button>